 XHIT Daily is the ideal channel if you’re looking to get a high-intensity pump in under 15 minutes.

-Oddly enough, the channel took a three-year hiatus.
+Oddly enough, the channel recently took a three-year hiatus.
 It’s unclear why, but the team behind the channel seem to have rebooted the page and are all systems go at the time of writing.
 XHIT Daily is back and stronger than ever.

 Before the seemingly ‘new wave’ content, some of the channel’s videos had amassed over 50 million views.
-It seems people on the internet loved their celebrity-inspired content, such as the Jennifer Lawrence leg workout or J. Lo booty workout, as well as their aerobics-themed classes.
+It seems people on the internet loved their celebrity-inspired content, such as the Jennifer Lawrence leg workout or the J. Lo booty workout, as well as their aerobics-themed classes.

 With qualified personal trainers guiding you through the challenging workouts, you can’t go wrong.
 The videos can be paired with others on the channel to create a full-body workout routine.